Maluma: 2019–2020: 11:11 and Papi Juancho

 In 2019, Maluma collaborated with American singer-songwriter Madonna, appearing on the songs "Medellín" and "Bitch I'm Loca" from her album Madame X. In April it was announced that Maluma will star in Marry Me alongside Jennifer Lopez.
 He also featured as a voice actor in Walt Disney Animation Studios film Encanto as Mariano.

 On 17 May 2019, Maluma released his fourth studio album 11:11, supported by the singles "HP", "11 PM", "Instinto Natural" with Sech and "No Se Me Quita" with Ricky Martin.
 Another collaboration with Madonna, "Soltera", appeared on the album.
 To promote the album, Maluma embarked on the 11:11 World Tour, with concerts around the world between May 2019 and September 2020.

 On 26 September 2019, he collaborated with Colombian singer J Balvin on his single "Qué Pena".

 Maluma surprise-released his fifth studio album, Papi Juancho, on 21 August 2020.
 The second single from Papi Juancho, "Hawái", became a commercial success.
 It reached number one in multiple countries and topped the Hot Latin Songs chart for nine consecutive weeks, becoming his second number-one hit on the chart.
 He also released a remix featuring The Weeknd.
 The remix peaked at number 12 on the Billboard Hot 100 and became Maluma's highest peak on the chart.

+2021–2024: #7DJ, The Love & Sex Tape, and Don Juan

 On 29 January 2021, Maluma released an EP titled #7DJ (7 Días en Jamaica) featuring seven songs along with their music videos on his YouTube channel.

+On June 10, 2022, Maluma surprise-dropped an EP titled The Love & Sex Tape featuring eight songs with many collaborations including Feid, Chencho Corleone, Arcángel.
+A month later on August 19, he would drop a deluxe edition featuring three more songs.

+On August 25, 2023, Maluma released this sixth studio album Don Juan featuring 25 songs with six of them being considered bonus tracks.

+2025–Present: Loco X Volver

+On July 17, 2025, Maluma released his single "Bronceador" which become his first No. 1 song of the year on Billboard’s Latin Airplay.

+On May 15, 2026, Maluma released his seventh studio album Loco X Volver featuring 14 songs including four previously released tracks.
+Maluma describes the album as “the most personal project I have ever created” and said that it “truly represents my roots and my culture.”
+The album has a blend of pop reggaetón, salsa, vallenato, and acoustic pop.
+On September 18, 2026 the fourth collaboration with Shakira "Agua" was published through Sony Latin.